9. Orderbook#

 will rebuild one or several order books based on market orders returned by the specified select expression.

-The function can rebuild an accurate order book by replaying all orders in sequence.
+The function can rebuild an accurate order book by replaying all orders sequentially.
 It can output either a collapsed order book (level 2), the full order book (level 3, provided the level 3 market data is available), or just the top of the book (best bid and best ask).

 9.3.
 Parameters#